-- Intracellular water-Inside the cells of tissues a) - Extracellular water- Outside the cells of tissues. b)
+- a) Intracellular water-Inside the cells of tissues - b) Extracellular water- Outside the cells of tissues.

-Table 4.19 : Sources, functions and deficiency of water
+Table 4.19: Sources, functions and deficiency of water

-So ource Fı inctions Deficiency 1.
-2. 3.
-4. Drinking water: We should consume at least 6-8 glasses of water every day Water contributed by food: All foods contain water in varying amount eg. Cereals -12-15% Fruits -70-90% Water contributed by beverages.
-Water used in food preparation.
-Water formed in body due to nutrient metabolism: Chemical reactions involved in nutrient metabolism produce water in the body 1.
-2. 3.
-Major constituent of our body: All body fluids like blood, saliva, sweat, digestive juices, and urine have water as an important constituent Universal solvent: Water dissolves a variety of substances including all the products of digestion.
-Regulation of body temperature: Water regulates body temperature through evaporation of water from lungs and skin Acts as lubricant and prevents friction Dehydration
+Source Functions Deficiency Drinking water: We should consume at least 6-8 glasses of water every day Water contributed by food: All foods contain water in varying 1.
+Major constituent of our body: All body fluids like blood, saliva, sweat, digestive juices, and urine have water as an important constituent Dehydration 1.
+Fatigue 2.
+Headache 3.
+The person may even amount eg. Cereals -12-15% Fruits -70-90% 3.
+Water contributed by beverages.
+4. Water used in food preparation.
+5. Water formed in body due to nutrient metabolism: Chemical reactions involved in nutrient metabolism produce water in the body Universal solvent: Water dissolves a variety of substances including all the products of digestion.
+Regulation of body temperature: Water regulates body temperature through evaporation of water from lungs and skin Acts as lubricant and prevents friction collapse

-Know About Facts :
+Know About Facts:

 The Mid-day meal scheme has been launched by the Government of India.
-Under this scheme school going children are provided free nutritious food in their schools .It has two main motivesto promote education in rural India, especially among poor children, and to prevent malnutrition in children.
+Under this scheme school going children are provided free nutritious food in their schools.
+It has two main motivesto promote education in rural India, especially among poor children, and to prevent malnutrition in children.